aramis-lab/clinicadl/docs/Train/Introduction.md

 ### Autoencoders construction from CNN architectures

-In `clinicadl`, autoencoder architectures are derived from a CNN architecture:
+In `clinicadl`, an autoencoder is derived from a CNN architecture:

 - the encoder corresponds to the convolutional part of the CNN,
 - the decoder is composed of the transposed version of the operations used in the encoder.